temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 In the Temporal .NET SDK, you mark a method within a class as an Activity by adding the **`[Activity]`** attribute above the method.

 Activities are where you perform the business logic for your application.
-In the money transfer application, you have three Activity functions, `withdraw()`, `deposit()`, and `refund()`.
-The Workflow Definition calls the Activities `withdraw()` and `deposit()` to handle the money transfers.
+In the money transfer application, you have three Activity methods, `WithdrawAsync()`, `DepositAsync()`, and `RefundAsync()`.
+The Workflow Definition calls the Activities `WithdrawAsync()` and `DepositAsync()` to handle the money transfers.

-First, the `withdraw()` Activity takes the details about the transfer and calls a service to process the withdrawal:
+First, the `WithdrawAsync()` Activity takes the details about the transfer and calls a service to process the withdrawal:

 <!--SNIPSTART money-transfer-project-template-dotnet-withdraw-activity-->
 <!--SNIPEND-->

-Second, if the transfer succeeded, the `withdraw()` function returns the confirmation.
+Second, if the transfer succeeded, the `WithdrawAsync()` method returns the confirmation.

-Lastly, the `deposit()` Activity function looks almost identical to the `withdraw()` function.
+Lastly, the `DepositAsync()` Activity method looks almost identical to the `WithdrawAsync()` method.
 It similarly takes the transfer details and calls a service to process the deposit, ensuring the money is successfully added to the receiving account:

 <!--SNIPSTART money-transfer-project-template-dotnet-deposit-activity-->